CSIS-iLab/ocean/_spotlights/illuminating-the-south-china-seas-dark-fishing-fleets.md

 Conducting accurate stock assessments and managing fisheries in the South China Sea is all but impossible because of the overlapping territorial and maritime disputes, which prevent effective enforcement of domestic fishery laws or cooperation among regional states.
 In fact, some states actively encourage and even subsidize fishing in disputed waters to assert their claims.

-Attempting to monitor fishing activity remotely is uniquely difficult in the South China Sea.
-For a region that sees so much reported fishing, many parts of the South China Sea, and the Spratly Islands, in particular, are surprisingly devoid of {% include sc-tooltip.html title="Automatic Identification System (AIS)" description="All oceangoing vessels over 300 tons are required to carry AIS transceivers which regularly broadcast identifying information including heading, speed, and other details." %} signals.
-Much of this lack of information is due to the small size and age of many fishing vessels, especially in the Philippines and Vietnam.
-But there are many vessels operating in the Spratlys that have transceivers and should be using them but choose not to so that they can hide their activities.
-This means that it is necessary to turn to other technologies for a better idea of the size and activities of fishing fleets in the South China Sea.

 {% include sc-single-image.html
 path="https://res.cloudinary.com/csisideaslab/image/upload/v1543423540/ocean/jay-ruzesky-91049-unsplash.jpg"
 caption="This is a float large component"